Ruin Lust: Guide To Hadrian's Villa Adriana in Tivoli Italy

 Archaeologists, architects, and historians have been working at Hadrian’s Villa for decades.
 It's still only half excavated.
 So new discoveries are made all the time.
 Recently, a network of tunnels was discovered under the complex.
 They would have allowed servants to move about the villa without bothering the nobles.

-Visiting Hadrian's Villa: a Tour of the Key Ruin Sites
+Highlights of Visiting Hadrian's Villa: a Tour of the Key Ruin Sites

 Start your tour at the Poecile, the entrance to the villa.
 It's a huge garden surrounded by an arcade with a swimming pool.